Lifting the DSM Experience

 Finished Lift Terminal Project to Feature Expanded Capabilities

-Upon completion of Lift DSM projects, the Des Moines International Airport will feature:
+Upon opening, the new Des Moines International Airport terminal will feature:

 - Expanded central security screening checkpoints with eight screening lanes.

-- Five aircraft gates and parking positions enhancing opportunities for air service (new routes, new airlines, increased flight frequencies).
+- Fifteen aircraft gates and additional remote parking positions enhancing opportunities for air service (new routes, new airlines, increased flight frequencies).

 - Updated and more efficient baggage handling systems.